-- PKD affects ~600,000 Americans, for whom only Tolvaptan has been approved by the FDA
+- PKD affects ~600,000 Americans, for whom the only treatment, Tolvaptan, is poorly tolerated

-- NovaTarg has discovered a series of disease-modifying drugs that treat the underlying cause of PKD
+- NovaTarg has discovered a series of disease-modifying drugs that treat the underlying causes of PKD

 - Kidney epithelial cell proliferation

 Disease-Modifying AMPK Activators for PKD